cmtoomey/archive-blog/_posts/2016-03-31-MapboxStudioTableau5.md

 ![clipping](https://cmtoomey.github.io/img/Clipping.png)

-You notice that the first letter is chopped off a little.
+You notice that the first letter of Michigan, Kentucky, and Florida State is chopped off a little.
 This is called clipping, and it can sometimes happen when a label crosses a tile boundary.

 What's a tile?
 Well, let's go back to [Part 1](https://cmtoomey.github.io/maps/2016/02/04/MapboxStudioTableau.html).
 Both Tableau and Mapbox see the world through little boxes that measure 512px x 512 px.
 All those layers, colors, and styling rules (like ramping) are taken into account at every zoom level and then flattened into an image that you can see on a map.
 That is a map tile.